j5ik2o/java-ddd-example/README.md

 ## An example of transfer between Bank Accounts in Anemic objects.

 This example is overwhelmingly detailed.
-Because there is no mental model, this codes is difficult to understand.
+Because there is no mental model, this codes are difficult to understand.
-Changing the code is also difficult if the domain models is changed.
+Changing the codes are also difficult if the domain models is changed.

 ```java
 public static Money getBalance(BankAccount bankAccount){